rokin-emergys/rokin-py/src/Projects/annual_reports/README.md

 - https://www.airtel.in
 ```

-Additionally, the extracted results will be saved in the `extracted_content/` directory as `news_results_async.csv`.
+Additionally, the extracted results are saved as a CSV file in the `extracted_content/` directory.

+---

 ## Notes

+- **Page Processing:**
-- The script processes only the first 3 pages of each PDF.
-This can be adjusted by modifying the range in the `extract_data()` function.
+  The script processes only the first 3 pages of each PDF.
+You can adjust this behavior by modifying the page range in the `extract_data()` function.

+- **Regular Expressions:**
-- The regular expressions used for extracting data may need to be adjusted depending on the specific formatting of the PDFs you're working with.
+  The regular expressions used for data extraction may need adjustment based on the formatting of the PDFs you are working with.

+---